a-weinert/weAut/readme.md

 #### Raspberry Pi IO with Java &mdash; project

-This project implements Raspberry Pi general purpose IO with Java enabling Java process control programs on this small system. <br />; See more on the
-[blog post](https://a-weinert.github.io/posts/2019/05/raspiGPIOjava.html "blog post on Raspberry Pi IO with Java") hereunto.<br />
+This project implements Raspberry Pi general purpose IO with Java enabling Java process control programs on this small system.
+See more on the [blog post](https://a-weinert.github.io/posts/2019/05/raspiGPIOjava.html "blog post on Raspberry Pi IO with Java") hereunto.<br />
 Please uses this